EricChoii/spot-the-differences/README.md

 You are asked to click on **Dessert**, not Desert.

-Once you click a button, all the existing buttons disappear, and then new ones are re-generated at random locations.
+Upon your click on a button, you earn or lose a point, and all buttons are re-generated at random locations.

 ## Skills Used
 Java, JavaFX, Makefile